In this article, we will look at how to install PostgreSQL and the pgAdmin4 panel in a Docker container using docker-compose.

 mkdir /home/postgres && cd /home/postgres

-Let's use the repository to create the docker-compose.yaml file at https://hub.docker.com/_/postgres
+We will use the repository to create the docker-compose.yaml file at the link https://hub.docker.com/_/postgres

 vim docker-compose.yaml